SQL Joins

 Left and Right Join

-With the exception of overlapping records
+With the exception of overlapping records.

-Left join B-Key Is NULLRight join A-Key Is NULL
+Left join B-Key Is NULL

 This query can be used when you want to match all news posts which don't have any replies, or when the author is anonymous.